Unauthorised item in the bagging area

 The Bad Seeds album that came between the Grinderman debut and Gridnerman 2 was Dig!!!
 Lazarus Dig!!!, from 2008, an album that features inside the No Badger Required 00s countdown top ten.
 It's a classic Bad Seeds album, the last one to feature Mick Harvey and one that Nick said would be partly informed by the guitar sound of Grinderman.
 Blixa Bargeld had left previously and with Mick Harvey going the Bad Seeds were mutating into a different group.
 'I didn't get into rock 'n' roll to play rock and roll', Blixa said when he left.
 Ouch.

 Dig!!!
-Lazarus Dig!!! is full of guitar rock songs, a cast of characters in the songs and the spirit of New York, the rattle and thrum of the Velvets, the sidewalk, the Lower East Side, seem to be strewn throughout it along with a hundred biblical allusions.
+Lazarus Dig!!! is full of guitar rock songs, a cast of characters in the songs and the spirit of New York, the rattle and thrum of the Velvets, the sidewalk and the Lower East Side, seem to be strewn throughout it along with a hundred biblical allusions.
 There are some top ten Bad Seeds songs on Lazarus- the supper club groove of More News From Nowhere, the scattergun frenzy of We Call Upon The Author, the title track and this one, the second song, which launches itself into Lou Reed with the refrain 'We're gonna have a real cool time tonight!', a song about Little Janie (Sweet Jane?), who has the jawbone of an ass down the waistband of her jeans and is in a tussle with Mr. Sandman.
 It's a song that sounds like it could have come from the Grindermen as much as The Bad Seeds.

 Today's Lesson